jorsaland/pokerpy/README.md

 - All features are developed to reach the goal.
 - Started from version *0.3.1* and received feature updates from versions *0.0.1*, *0.1.3*, *0.2.2* and *0.3.2*, including unit tests, features and deprecations.

+### 0.4.1
+- Some features were developed and updated, including optional parameters in BettingRound class and unit tests.

 ## Upcoming versions
 - **0.5 (alpha):** Blind bet options will be added (including antes), as well as minimum betting and raising amounts.
 - **0.6 (alpha):** Stacks will no longer be infinite.
 This implies all-in situations and side-pots will be possible.